wifi66/Actions-OpenWrt-1/README.md

 # Actions-OpenWrt

-Build OpenWrt and publish docker image using GitHub Actions
+Build OpenWrt image using GitHub Actions （注：此仓库FOK于 HoldOnBro 大佬）

 Credit to ***P3TERX***, ***bin20088*** and ***flippy***，this is just a combination of their work.

-The firmwares released are for S9xxx devices, Newifi_D2, G-Dock, amd64 and the J4125 with rtl8125 ethernet device.
+The firmwares released are for S9xxx devices, amd64 device.

-Feel free to [fork](https://github.com/HoldOnBro/Actions-OpenWrt/generate) or just pull [my docker image](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) to save time, it will be updated everyday.

 ## How to Use